28 of the Most Beautiful New Zealand Beaches

 10. Oriental Bay

-Suggested by Chur new Zealand
+Suggested by Chur New Zealand

 Oriental Bay is Wellington’s most popular beach, which isn’t surprising given its location, restaurants, and friendly conditions for swimming.

-The golden sand of Oriental Parade may strike you as unusual for the inner city beach, and you’d be right.
+The golden sand of Oriental Parade may strike you as unusual for the inner city NZ beach, and you’d be right.
 It’s a manmade beach, with the sand bought over from Golden Bay in order to make it a desirable place to be (it is).

-The location of this beach is a massive win for visiting, and if you’re there on a nice day you’ll now understand what locals mean when they say “You can’t beat Wellington on a good day”.
+The location of this New Zealand beach is a massive win for visiting, and if you’re there on a nice day you’ll now understand what locals mean when they say “You can’t beat Wellington on a good day”.

-There are several other beaches around Wellington, but they tend to be more exposed to the weather (and the nasty southerly wind), compared to Oriental Bay Beach.
+There are several other popular NZ beaches around Wellington, but they tend to be more exposed to the weather (and the nasty southerly wind), compared to Oriental Bay Beach.
 There aren’t any waves here, so it’s suitable for kids and for those who want, you can swim out to the wooden platoon one hundred metres or so offshore where you can do some mean as bombs (read this post about Kiwi slang).
 There’s a fountain which adds to the scene too.

 There are several restaurants on Oriental Parade with beach views (Beach Babylon is a favourite for locals).
 There’s usually an ice cream truck nearby too.
 In addition to the walk-up Mount Victoria right behind the beach, this all adds up to Oriental Bay being a great place to spend a day in New Zealand.